GeoCat/geocat-themes/example/src/sphinx/workbook/index.rst

 Use straight forward writing with three levels of headings:

-* Consistency is required as content is generted into both slides and workbooks
+* Consistency is required as content is generated into both slides and workbooks
 * Consistent structure and writing is both profesional and functional helping comprehension and ability to scan and review material.

 .. code-block:: rst